Close Menu

 Mold – The Invisible Threat (Including White Mold)

 One common type is white mold, which often grows on wood, wallpaper, or ceiling tiles.
 Its light color allows it to blend in with surfaces, making it difficult to spot, but it can still produce spores that irritate your lungs and skin.
-Chronic exposure to mold, including white mold, can contribute to respiratory problems, worsen allergies, and affect your overall energy levels.
+Chronic exposure to mold, including white mold, can contribute to respiratory problems, worsen allergies, and affect overall energy levels.

 Pollen Indoors – Not Just Outside